 associatedComponent property

-If this toolComponent object represents a plugin (see §3.17.1), a translation (§3.18.3), or a policy (§3.18.4), it SHOULD contain a property named associatedComponent whose value is a toolComponentReference object (§3.48) which identifies the component to which this plugin, translation, or policy applies.
+If this toolComponent object represents a plugin (see §3.17.1), a translation (§3.18.3), or a policy (§3.18.4), it MAY contain a property named associatedComponent whose value is a toolComponentReference object (§3.48) which identifies the component (either theTool.driver (§3.17.2) or an element of theTool.extensions (§3.17.3)) to which this plugin, translation, or policy applies.
+If associatedComponent is absent, it SHALL default to a reference to theTool.driver.

 The associated toolComponent object MAY itself contain an associatedComponent property; for example, a translation might be associated with a plugin which in turn is associated with the driver (see §3.17.1).